LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 - ☐ Want to maximize total conversations per month

-- ☐ Have budget for Sales Navigator but also high outreach volume needs
+- ☐ Have budget for Sales Navigator and high outreach-volume needs

-Regardless of which method you choose, these best practices dramatically improve performance:
+Regardless of which method you choose, these practices dramatically improve performance.

 - Professional headshot (increases acceptance/response by 30–40%)